 The availability and licensing of spectrum is important in two respects.
-Firstly, if there is no spectrum available for the mobile technology to be deployed in, then the technology cannot be brought to market within any given market.
-Secondly, the spectrum band in which a technology is used affects coverage and the cost to deploy.
+Firstly, if there is no spectrum available for the mobile technology to use, then the technology cannot be deployed in any given market.
+Secondly, the spectrum band in which a technology is used affects coverage and the cost of deployment.
 If the spectrum allocated for a technology is at a low frequency, then larger cells can be deployed, particularly in rural areas, resulting in higher coverage levels.